rsperl/docker-example/README.md

 _"It works in dev and test.
 I don't know why it doesn't work in prod."_

-A container allows you to bundle all dependencies in a single image.
-Anything that differs from one environment to another should be controlled by an environment variable.
-The image that runs in dev/test is the same image that runs in prod.
-The only difference will be the environment variables.
+* A container allows you to bundle all dependencies in a single image.
+* Anything that differs from one environment to another should be controlled by an environment variable.
+    * The image that runs in dev/test is the same image that runs in prod.
+    * The only difference will be the environment variables.
+* A container should do one thing, one thing only.
+    * One process per container
+    * If you think you need supervisord, you're doing it wrong.

 In other words, the host on which it runs becomes cattle.
 You only need a server that runs docker.